thanoskrs/Web-Development/WikiShop/README.md

 # WikiShop Project
-**Eshop selling products from WikiPedia, retrieving products by sending HTPP GET requests to https://wiki-shop.onrender.com, supprotet by a server that handles user login and adding products to the cart**
+**Eshop selling products from WikiPedia, retrieving products by sending HTPP GET requests to https://wiki-shop.onrender.com, supported by a server that handles user login and adding products to the cart**

 <br />